MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Avoid Non-Monadic Bind in Computation Expressions**

 When defining custom computation expressions, ensure that `Bind` satisfies monadic laws.
-If not, use a distinct method name or alias to avoid confusion.
+If not, use an alias to avoid confusion.

 **Asynchronous Code**